konnov/protocols-made-fun/_posts/2025-05-08-lean-two-phase-proofs.md

   lean 138-141
  %}

-I had similar complications when going through Isabelle tutorials many years ago, so I remember that sometimes one had to generalize the proof goal.
+I observed similar issues when going through Isabelle tutorials many years ago, so I remember that sometimes one had to generalize the proof goal.
 This is exactly what happened here.
 In the end, the proof required this additional
 lemma: